 Trade receivables are amounts due from clients for services performed in the ordinary course of business.
-Trade receivables are initially recognised at carrying value.
-A provision for the impairment of trade receivables is made to reflect the difference between the carrying value and the present value of the expected proceeds of the asset.
+Trade receivables are initially recognised at the amount of consideration and subsequently at amortised cost, less expected credit losses.

 The expected credit losses are measured by applying an expected loss rate to the gross carrying amount.
-The expected loss rate comprises the risk of a default occurring and the expected cash flows on default based on the ageing of the receivable together with other specific information of which the Group is aware which is likely to effect the likely recoverability of the receivable.
-The risk of a default occurring always takes into consideration all possible default events over the expected life of those receivables ("the lifetime expected credit losses").
+The expected loss rate comprises the risk of a default occurring and the expected cash flows on default, based on the ageing of the receivable together with other specific information of which the Group is aware, which is likely to affect the likely recoverability of the receivable.